Jewish, Spanish-speaking in Venezuela

 What Are Their Beliefs?

 For religious Jews, God is the Supreme Being, the Creator of the universe, and the ultimate judge of human affairs.
-Beyond this, the religious beliefs of the Jewish communities vary greatly.
-Orthodox Jews generally follow the traditional religious beliefs and practices found in the Jewish literature that interprets Scripture regarding ethical, religious, civil, and criminal matters.
+Most Jews in Venezuela are predominantly Orthodox, and many consider themselves staunch Zionists.
+Orthodox Jews look for a personal Messiah.
+The traditional religious beliefs and practices in Jewish literature that interpret Scripture affect ethical, religious, civil, and criminal matters.
+Jews in Venezuela can practice their traditions openly.
+Special food permits allow for the import and manufacture of kosher products.

 What Are Their Needs?